xmp-er/Markdown-index/README.md

 [Index](#index)

-Often times while taking notes on markdown files it becomes tiresome to make a TOC when you have a large amount of headings and sub-headings,<a href="https://markdownindexgenerator.netlify.app/">this site</a> aims to solve this by
+Often times while taking notes on markdown files it becomes tiresome to make a TOC when you have a large amount of headings and sub-headings,<a href="https://markdownindexgenerator.netlify.app/" target="_blank">this site</a> aims to solve this by
 - Automatically Generating TOC and inserting it into the beginning of the content
 - Adding link to index after each heading and sub-heading for easier navigation